It was never supposed to be like this.

 Veterans Boulevard is a blessing from Jesus.
 I make it a habit to say a little prayer of thanks every time I turn onto to it and see the line of poor, misbegotten souls driving ahead into a hell that would make Dante say ‘‘No, that’s too much.’’
 Veterans Boulevard, AKA the back way to Dollywood, is accessible off 411 and is what you need if you’re trying to get to Dollywood, Dolly Parton’s Stampede or any of the myriad of pancake houses located on the “Gatlinburg” side of Pigeon Forge.

-If you’re not going to all the way to the east end of Pigeon Forge, you can take Veterans to Collier and take Ridge Road and then connect to Sugar Hollow, which takes you to the Hollywood Wax Museum and relatively close to places like Wonderworks and the Titanic.
+If you’re not going to all the way to the east end of Pigeon Forge, you can take Veterans to Collier and take Ridge Road.
+From there, you then connect to Sugar Hollow, which takes you to the Hollywood Wax Museum and relatively close to places like Wonderworks and the Titanic.
 Both Ridge Road and Veterans Boulevard connect to Teaster Lane.

 Teaster Lane is a wonderful thing if you’re staying in Pigeon Forge and need to get from one end to the other.
-It runs parallel to the Parkway, starting near the Biblical Times Dinner Theater – bonus points for Dads who pull out of traffic onto Teaster and say “let my people go” – and travels along until it meets up with Veterans Boulevard.
-There are a handful of offshoots that allow access various points on the parkway
+It runs parallel to the Parkway, starting near the Biblical Times Dinner Theater and meets up with Veterans Boulevard.

-There are some other side roads on the southwestern side of the Parkway, I’ve found Community Center Drive to McGill Street useful in a few instances, but use your instinct and your GPS to see if that’s the better route.
+There are some other side roads on the southwestern side of the Parkway.
+For example, I’ve found Community Center Drive to McGill Street useful in a few instances.
+But use your instinct and your GPS to see if that’s the better route.

 All right campers – now, we’re talking gridlock.
 There have been times, caught in the traffic between Gatlinburg and Pigeon Forge that I’ve considered pulling off to the side of the road and simply claiming squatter’s rights.
 I live here now, y’all.
 Please get the hell out of my driveway.